Using School Climate Data

 Survey results should be used for program evaluation and development.
 The surveys provide useful information for needs assessment, indicating if a school needs to devote greater attention to important areas of school climate, such as teacher-student relations, student relations and safety, clarity of expectations, fairness of rules, teacher-parent relations, and the use of positive, punitive and social emotional learning techniques.
 The goal of these materials is to support district and school teams in understanding report structures, guide interpretation of data and lead to strategic action planning.

-School Climate Data: Understand-Interpret-Use (19-20) : The video provided via this Google Drive folder explains the layout of the Delaware School Climate Survey Report, how to interpret your data, and ways to action plan around strengths and concerns that are revealed through this year’s data.
+School Climate Data: Understand-Interpret-Use : The video provided via this Google Drive folder explains the layout of the Delaware School Climate Survey Report, how to interpret your data, and ways to action plan around strengths and concerns that are revealed through this year’s data.
 We encourage teams to watch prior to or as part of the report review process.
+Video developed in spring 2020.

 Delaware School Survey Foundation Resource: For those newer to the Delaware School Climate Survey process, this powerpoint presentation provides background information on what this survey is measuring, why it is important, and the reliability and validity of the scales.